trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 > NOTE: This is just a sneak peek of features to come!
 You won't be able to follow along (yet, but [stay tuned](https://share.hsforms.com/1OaTglVhGTdWk7spR6nE_AA34pbp)!).

-Great, your builds are passing, and you're ready to deploy to a testnet (i.e. Ropsten) to see if everything works.
+Great!
+Your builds are passing, and you're ready to deploy to a testnet (i.e. Ropsten) to see if everything works.

 Now head over to the `DEPLOYMENTS` tab and select your repository.